Aayush-0910/voice-assistant-for-G-mail/README.md

-A Python-based voice assistant that integrates with the Gmail API to manage emails, with features like fetching messages, sending automated responses, and voicemail notifications.
+A Python-based voice assistant that integrates with the Gmail API to streamline email management, with features like fetching emails, sending automated responses, and voicemail notifications.

+Table of Contents

-✨ Features
+Features

-Secure Authentication: Uses Google OAuth2 for safe and secure Gmail access.
-Inbox Management: Retrieve and filter emails from your Gmail inbox.
-Automated Emails: Send automated responses or voicemail-related notifications.
-Developer-Friendly Testing: Supports restricted access for development and testing.

-🛠️ Setup Instructions
 Prerequisites
+Setup Instructions
+Usage
+Troubleshooting
+Contributing
+License

+Features

+Secure Authentication: Integrates Google OAuth2 for safe Gmail access.
+Inbox Management: Fetch and filter emails from your Gmail inbox.
+Automated Emails: Send automated responses or voicemail notifications.
+Developer Testing: Restricted access mode for development and testing.

+Prerequisites

 Python 3.8 or higher
 A Google account
-A Google Cloud project with Gmail API enabled
+Access to Google Cloud Console for API setup pip for installing dependencies

-Step-by-Step Setup
+Setup Instructions

 Clone the Repository
 git clone https://github.com/yourusername/voicemail.git
 cd voicemail

-Set Up a Google Cloud Project
+Set Up Google Cloud Project

-Navigate to the Google Cloud Console.
+Visit the Google Cloud Console.
 Create a new project or select an existing one.
 Enable the Gmail API:
 Go to APIs & Services > Library.